wuxianucw/mdbook-classy/README.md

 This is a focused markdown preprocessor for [mdbook](https://crates.io/crates/mdbook) that makes it simple css classes to your markdown paragraphs.

-It uses kramdown-style class annotation, changeing this
+It uses kramdown-style class annotation, changing this

 ```markdown
 {:.class-name}